 Distinguished Awards Recognise Chinese Teacher's Success with Students

-Ms Ariel Chen WON the Excellence in Beginning to Teach category at the annual QCT TEACHX Awards.
+Ms Ariel Chen has won the Excellence in Beginning to Teach category at the annual QCT TEACHX Awards.
 Congratulations Ms Chen! https://www.qct.edu.au/teachx/...

-St James College English and Chinese teacher Ms Ariel Hsu-Chia Chen has been named a 2021 Finalist in the annual Queensland College of Teachers TEACHX Awards for the TUH Health Fund Dr Roger Hunter OAM Excellence in Beginning to Teach category.
+St James College English and Chinese teacher Ms Ariel Hsu-Chia Chen has been named winner of the 2021 Annual Queensland College of Teachers TEACHX Awards for the TUH Health Fund Dr Roger Hunter OAM Excellence in Beginning to Teach category.

 Teacher nominees are invited to share their student and classroom stories to inspire colleagues because they exemplify the significant contribution to schools and early childhood communities.